loris-verga/TheDualityOfSimilarity/_includes/intro.md

   <li><b>p &lt; 0.05</b></li>
 </ul>

-The correlation is statistically significant and stronger than for stylometric distance, yet remains modest compared with shared authorship.
+The correlation is statistically significant and stronger than for stylometric distance (10 times larger!), yet remains modest compared with shared authorship.
 Psychological distance therefore captures sentiment-relevant variation, but only partially.

 ---